Digital Signage For Transportation

 GPS and Digital Signage

 UCView's digital signage technology allows users to define playlists depending on a geographic area.
 A UCView player receives a signal from satellites and continuously provides information such as location, speed, direction, and time.
 UCView's digital signage player will play different playlists according to the location of the player.
-The network manager can now define playlist and ads according to the location of the player.
+The network manager can now define playlist and content according to the location of the player.

 - Easy to use web interface for scheduling and controlling playlist.